liquicode/lib-resource-path/docs/api/api.md

 Options = {
 	item_type: 'info', // The type of items to return.
 	list_type: 'sparse', // The type of list to return.
-	data_type: 'array', // The type of data to return.
+	return_type: 'array', // The type of data to return.
 }
 ```

 ***item_type***

 Can be one of: `info` | `select`

+- `info`   : return simple objects containing the resource `info` property
+- `select` : return rich objects describing all aspects of the resource

 Using `info` will return items containg hierarchical information (`path`, `parent`, and `name`) and the `info` property.